purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 ## Criteria
 We rank these chips in the following categories: Reset Time, Cost, Availability and Build quality.
-These factors are meant to give a quick indication as to what to expect from various IMUs, your mileage may vary.
-For clarification purposes: If 3 out of 10 chips are dead on arrival or die during early use, we refer to that as poor build quality.

 ## General Recommendations
-At the moment, LSM6DSV is the best IMU in terms of performance offering consistent +45min resets.
+LSM6DSV is the best IMU in terms of performance in 2024.
+LSM6DSV offers consistent +45min resets.
 The BMI160 / BMI270 are the best price-to-performance options.
-Neither LSM or BMI requires a stable magnetic environment, making them a suitable option for everyone.
-BNO085 IMU is heavily promoted by the Slime CrowdSupply project but it's an outdated model, with performance comparable to the budget BMI models, yet at a huge price premium, making BNO085 the worst price-to-performance option.
+Neither LSM or BMI requires a stable magnetic environment.

+BNO085 IMUs main feature is sensor fusion with integrated magnetometer.
+This IMU requires a stable magnetic enviroment to perform well.
+Majority of homes do not have good magnetic enviroment.
+For this reason, SlimeVR trackers using BNO085 IMUs are sold with the featured turned off and do perform rather poor on a level with budget IMUs like the BMI160, Making the BNO085 a very bad price to performance choice.

 When referring to the order of the IMUs on this page, bear in mind that they're listed roughly in order of best to worst.